HubSpot/react-decorate/docs/basics/ComposingDecorators.md

 ## Composing decorators

-Remember way back to the begining of this guide, the [introduction](/docs/Introduction.md) mentioned that `react-decorator` decorators are composable.
+Remember way back to the begining of this guide, the [introduction](/docs/Introduction.md) mentioned that `react-decorator` decorators are composable?
-Lucky for us, we don't need to write any new code to compose decorators.
+We don't need to write any new code to compose decorators.
 All we need to do is import the `composeDecorators` helper from `react-decorate`.

 Let's make a new component that has two counters.